5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 ## I. Updating config.plist and fixing errors

 ### Automated config upgrade (recommended)
-Eversince OpenCore Auxiliary Tools [**OCAT**](https://github.com/ic005k/QtOpenCoreConfig) were released, the process of maintaining and updating your OpenCore config and files has become much easier.
+Since OpenCore Auxiliary Tools [**OCAT**](https://github.com/ic005k/QtOpenCoreConfig) were released, the process of maintaining and updating your OpenCore config and files has become much easier.
 It can automatically update/migrate any outdated config.plist to the latest structure and feature-set as well as update OpenCore, Drivers and Kexts and check the config for errors.
 Check my [OpenCore Update Guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/D_Updating_OpenCore) fore more details.

 ### Manual upgrade and error correction (old)
-Prior to the advent of OCAT, I used to maintain and update my config with 4 additional tools to compare with the latest sample.plist and upodate files.
+Prior to the advent of OCAT, I used to maintain and update my config with 4 additional tools to compare with the latest sample.plist and update files.
 These included: OCConfigCompare (to compare config differences), KextUpdater (for downloading Kexts, Drivers, etc.), ProperTree (for creating snapshots editing the config) and OCValidate (for checking the config).
 This was a really time consuming process and I am glad, I don't have to do this any more.

 ## II.
 Quick fixes for Boot Problems